This is a sponsored post with CreditRepair.com. All opinions are 100% our own.

 When your credit score is being calculated, or lenders are making a decision, they don’t mind that you have credit.

-They want to see how you can manage that credit.
+They want to see how you can manage that credit, so you need to know how to use your card wisely.

 If you have a certain amount of credit available to you, they want to look at if you are tempted, or need to, use it all.